phpuech/OT_Analysis/JOSS/paper.md

     -  while excluding the curves where optical artifacts can be detected

-    -   while removing from the analysis the curves that are "bad" (eg. when the bead is lost or when a second bead enters the trap)
+    -   while removing from the analysis the curves that are "bad" (e.g. when the bead is lost or when a second bead enters the trap)

 -  measure the duration and force magnitude of the positive events